$22.16-$27.45 hourly / $3,840.38-$4,757.56 monthly / $46,084.56-$57,090.72 annual

 Make arithmetic calculations

-Effectively utilize computer equipment and software commonly used in an office environment
+Effectively utilize computer equipment and software in the performance of duties

 Establish and maintain effective working relationships with administrators, staff, public, and students

 A. An associate degree or its equivalent from a recognized college or university with a major in computer applications and office technology (CAOT), business administration, or a related field.

 B. Graduation from high school or its equivalent AND two years of full time, paid clerical experience.
 Qualifying experience must have also included the use of computer software such as word processing and spreadsheet.